 Management Liability and Indemnification.
-The Partnership Agreement generally provides that the general partner will incur no liability to the Operating Partnership or any limited partner for losses sustained or liabilities incurred as a result of errors in judgment or of any act or omission if the general partner acted in good faith.
-In addition, the general partner is not responsible for any misconduct or negligence on the part of its agents provided the general partner appointed such agents in good faith.
-The general partner may consult with legal counsel, accountants, appraisers, management consultants, investment bankers and other consultants and advisors, and any action it takes or omits to take in reliance upon the opinion of such persons, as to matters which the general partner reasonably believes to be within their professional or expert competence, shall be conclusively presumed to have been done or omitted in good faith and in accordance with such opinion.
-The Partnership Agreement also provides for indemnification of the general partner, the directors and officers of the general partner, and such other persons as the general partner may from time to time designate, against any and all losses, claims, damages, liabilities, expenses, judgments, fines, settlements and other amounts arising from any and all claims, demands, actions, suits or proceedings that relate to the operations of the Operating Partnership in which such person may be involved.
+The Partnership Agreement generally provides that the Company as general partner will incur no liability to the Operating Partnership or any limited partner for losses sustained or liabilities incurred as a result of errors in judgment or of any act or omission if the Company acted in good faith.
+In addition, the Company as general partner is not responsible for any misconduct or negligence on the part of its agents provided the Company appointed such agents in good faith.
+The Company as general partner may consult with legal counsel, accountants, appraisers, management consultants, investment bankers and other consultants and advisors, and any action it takes or omits to take in reliance upon the opinion of such persons, as to matters which the Company as general partner reasonably believes to be within their professional or expert competence, shall be conclusively presumed to have been done or omitted in good faith and in accordance with such opinion.
+The Partnership Agreement also provides for indemnification of the Company as general partner, the directors and officers of the Company, and such other persons as the Company as general partner may from time to time designate, against any and all losses, claims, damages, liabilities, expenses, judgments, fines, settlements and other amounts arising from any and all claims, demands, actions, suits or proceedings that relate to the operations of the Operating Partnership in which such person may be involved.